atmohamedamer/squadx/docs/squad/elena.md

 ## Bio

+Senior web3 developer at the forefront of blockchain technology and smart contracts.
+Driving innovation in decentralized applications.

+## About

 Hi, I'm Elena!
 I'm a senior web3 developer specializing in blockchain technology and smart contract development.
 With extensive experience in Solidity and decentralized applications, I have been at the forefront of developing innovative blockchain solutions.
 I'm passionate about the potential of web3 technologies to transform industries and create new opportunities.

 ## Social Metadata